Lines are Available 24/7

 Some assets are not subject to probate in Florida and can be transferred to beneficiaries without the need for a probate court proceeding.

-E. Property Held in a Living Trust: Property held in a living trust can be transferred to the beneficiaries of the trust, without the need for probate.
+Property held in a living trust can be transferred to the beneficiaries of the trust, without the need for probate.
+Understanding the differences between revocable vs irrevocable trusts in Florida is essential for proper estate planning.

-IV.
-Asset that Can be Exempted during the Probate Administration in Florida
+Assets That Can Be Exempted During Probate Administration in Florida

 (1) If a decedent was domiciled in this state at the time of death, the surviving spouse, or, if there is no surviving spouse, the children of the decedent shall have the right to a share of the estate of the decedent as provided in this section, to be designated “exempt property.”